 Line-up (4-3-3): Lindenberger – Russ, Weber (c), Pecl (Streiter 31), Pfeffer – Linzmaier, Zsak, Herzog (Hörtnagl 59) – Ogris, Rodax, Pfeifenberger

-Having been dominated quite heavily by their Icelandic hosts ten weeks earlier, Austria knew they had to get their performance, and more importantly the result, right in the reverse encounter.
+Having been dominated quite heavily by their Icelandic visitors ten weeks earlier, Austria knew they had to get their performance, and more importantly the result, right in the reverse encounter.
 They would have to make do without Prohaska, who had retired, and with Polster among their substitutes after he'd picked up a slight knock in a test match against a local side.
 This gave Salzburg lad Pfeifenberger the chance, and he accepted it gleefully as he got their opener on his debut.
 They were immediately pegged back, but Zsak, in control of midfield, scored a wonder goal to regain their lead.
 They'd hold on without too much trouble to lay claim on second place.

 Qualifier 6: Austria 0-0 Soviet Union